scope-lab-vu/chariot/README.md

    ```bash
    chariot-sna -n ied_z1_1 -a stop
    ```
-   This will trigger the CHARIOTRuntime's self-reconfiguration mechanism.
+   This will trigger the chariot-runtime's self-reconfiguration mechanism.
 You can verify this by checking the ManagementEngine's output.